CyberCasquatch/cybercasquatch.github.io/_posts/Walkthroughs/2024-09-03-Yara-Walkthrough.markdown

 _Answer: webshell_metaslsoft_

 **What does Loki classify this file as?**

-If we use THM’s Hint button we can see they are asking us to look at the description which lives under the MATCH: we just discovered.
+If we use THM’s `hint` button we can see they are asking us to look at the description which lives under the MATCH: we just discovered.

 _Answer: Web Shell_

 **Based on the output, what string within the Yara rule did it match on?**

 If we look below the description we can see the MATCHES:
 This indicates the string we are looking for –